Primary Health Networks and Drug and Alcohol Treatment

 On 6 December 2015, the Australian Government announced the release of the Australian Government Response to the National Ice Taskforce’s Final Report (the Response).
-The response included establishing a role for Primary Health Networks (PHNs) in the planning and commissioning of drug and alcohol treatment services, to reduce the harms associated with drugs and alcohol, with a focus on methamphetamine use in the community, including Indigenous-specific services.
+The response included establishing a role for Primary Health Networks (PHNs) in the planning and commissioning of drug and alcohol treatment services, to reduce the harms associated with drugs and alcohol in the community, including Indigenous-specific services.

-4. Increased service delivery capacity of the Aboriginal Community Controlled Health Sector in providing culturally-appropriate, holistic treatment and support for Aboriginal and Torres Strait Islander Peoples who experience harmful substance use
+- Increased service delivery capacity of the Aboriginal Community Controlled Health Sector in providing culturally-appropriate, holistic treatment and support.

 HNECC PHN has commissioned 12 Drug and Alcohol treatment and support services throughout the Hunter, New England and Central Coast Regions.

 View an interactive map of where you can find a HNECC PHN-funded service, or download the service and referral directory to view provider contact details and new available services.